African Centre for Technology Studies: Awards

 In 2013, ACTS was named as one of the top Environment Think Tanks globally.
 In 1991 the Council for the Development of Social Science Research in Africa (CODESRIA) honored ACTS for its contribution to expanding the knowledge base for development in Africa with the Justinian Rweyemamu Prize, named after Tanzania's first major economics scholar, Justinian Rweyemamu.

 Community-based actions

 ACTS policy researchers engage with local communities to encourage communities to reflect on and learn from their own coping mechanisms when faced with flood-prone areas.
 They then choose best practice adaptations and develop long-term proactive strategies for flood mitigation which might include crop diversification.

 Selected publications

-ACTS published the groundbreaking study by Harvard professor, Calestous Juma and J. B. Ojwang entitled Innovation and Sovereignty: The Patent Debate in African Development.
+ACTS published a study by Harvard professor, Calestous Juma and J. B. Ojwang entitled Innovation and Sovereignty: The Patent Debate in African Development.
 Juma directs the Harvard Kennedy School's (HKS) Agricultural Innovation in Africa Project funded by the Bill and Melinda Gates Foundation.

-In his 1993 article, in which he examined legal processes regarding access and tenurial issues in regards to group and individual pastoral natural resource management in Turkana in Kenya, focusing on tree rights, Edmund G.C.
+In his 1993 article, in which Juma examined legal processes regarding access and tenurial issues of pastoral natural resource management in Turkana in Kenya, focusing on tree rights.
+Edmund G.C.
 Barrow made a case for indigenous property rights.